 % of savings: 32%.

 In this little narrative, capitalism is an unfair economic system that overcharges consumers.
 It is by definition not a fair price.
-A very different narrative about capitalism than we typically hear in the U.S.Lisa Wade is a professor at Occidental College.
+A very different narrative about capitalism than we typically hear in the U.S.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.